wp-plugins/gold-price-live/readme.txt

 1. Select Gold Price Live
 1. Choose Your Options and Update
 1. Confirm and Enable
-1. Place [gold_feeder] Shortcode on your Website in Pages, Posts, Widgets and your RSS Feed
+1. Place [gold_feeder] Shortcode on your Website in Pages, Posts, Widgets and your RSS Feed.
+You must include the square brackets as well.

 *Manual*